The best way to discover the beauty of Oman is to get in a car and drive!

 Salalah is on the southwestern coast of Oman, a good 1000kms from Muscat (about 9 hours drive time), close to the Yemeni border.
 Salalah’s claim to fame is the Khareef – a summer monsoon that brings lush greenness and cooler temperatures over July and August, making it an attractive destination for Middle East residents looking to escape the heat.

-Oman driving information for first timers
+Oman driving information for first-timers

-- You drive on the right
+- You drive on the right side of the road in Oman (steering wheel on the left)

 - Most hire cars have an automatic transmission